Ensembl/regulation-workflows/README.md

 necessary to modify Argo Workflows default configuration.
 This is to enable long-running tasks that take multiple hours or days to complete and handle large files (> 10GB).

-The next sections will describe in more detail the logic involved in the main workflows, implementation details, and design patterns we have found useful when orchestrating the processing of our primary data.
+[//]: # (The next sections will describe in more detail the logic involved in the main workflows, implementation details, and)

+[//]: # (design patterns we have found useful when orchestrating the processing of our primary data.)

 [//]: # (For more details about the components that integrate with our workflows, please refer to the documentation in their)